alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 <a href="/images/posts/lundry/case_with_lid.jpg"><img src="/images/posts/lundry/case_with_lid.jpg" class="center" /></a>

 The above photos show the device mounted in the case (with and without the lid).
 Inside of the case, but beneath the device, I have attached (with two sided tape) the two rare earth magnets.
 I then placed a thin sheet of plastic between the magnets and the device to ensure there is no chance of electrical short.
-I have not found that the magnets interfere with the device, even though they are in close proximity to the hardware.
-I have found that the two rare earth magnets are sufficiently strong to hold the device to the outside of the washer and dryer without issue.
+I have not found that the magnets interfere with the device in any way.

-**STL Files:**
+**STL files for the 3D printable enclosure:**

 * <a href="/stl/lundry/Enclosure_base.STL">Enclosure - Base</a>
 * <a href="/stl/lundry/Enclosure_lid.STL">Enclosure - Lid</a>